 Each course stands alone as a unit of study and is not dependent upon prerequisite training with the exception of MBC1233 Diagnostic Coding I must be completed before MBC1235 Diagnostic Coding II and MBC1137 CPT-Ancillary Guidelines and Application must be completed before MBC1139 CPT-Surgery Guidelines and Application.
 A student may enter the program at the beginning of any course and continue through the sequence until completion of all courses.
 Career and Life Development (AH101) is required for students and is taken online.

 Total Classroom Hrs: 495

 Total Program Hrs: 495

 Total Weeks: 44

 Total Semester Hours of Credit: 33

+Clock Hrs: Lecture/Lab

+Credential Earned: Diploma

+Academic Year: 24 credits/32 weeks (Term Type B)

 Degree